JerryHamm/Extractify-Automatic-License-Plate-Recognition/README.md

 # Extractify-Automatic-License-Plate-Recognition API
-The License Plate Recognition API is a service that allows you to retrieve license plate information from an image.
-By sending an image containing a license plate, the API performs license plate recognition and returns a JSON response containing the license plate number.
+The Automatic License Plate Recognition (ALPR) API is a service that performs license plate recognition on an uploaded image and returns the result in JSON format.
+By sending an image containing a license plate, the API runs the ALPR algorithm and provides the recognized license plate information.

 # Usage
-To use the License Plate Recognition API, you need to send an HTTP POST request to the specified endpoint along with the image file in the request payload.
-The API will process the image and extract the license plate information.
-The response will be a JSON object containing the license plate number.
+To use the ALPR API, you need to send an HTTP POST request to the specified endpoint along with the image file in the request payload.
+The API will save the uploaded image, process it using the ALPR algorithm, and return a JSON response containing the recognized license plate information.

 **Endpoint**
-`POST /ALPR`
+`POST /api/ALPR`

 **Request**